Terms of Engagement of 10 January 2020

 1.5.
 The DTTL network refers to Deloitte Touche Tohmatsu Limited (DTTL), which is a UK private company limited by guarantee and its network of member firms and their respective affiliates, predecessors, successors and representatives as well as the partners, management, owners, directors, managers, employees, subcontractors and agents of all such entities operating under the names of “Deloitte”, “Deloitte & Touche”, “Deloitte Touche Tohmatsu” or other related names.
 The member firms of the network are legally separate and independent entities and, except as provided expressly herein, have no liability for each other’s acts and omissions.

 1.6.
-In the event of any inconsistencies between the terms stated in the Letter of Agreement and these Terms of Engagement, the Letter of Engagement shall supersede the Terms of Engagement.
+In the event of any inconsistencies between the terms stated in the Letter of Engagement and these Terms of Engagement, the Letter of Engagement shall supersede the Terms of Engagement.

 1.7.
 The client’s indication of special terms in tender documents,orders or in their own terms of engagement shall not be considered a departure from the Agreement and the terms below unless Deloitte has accepted such special terms in writing.